'He's a physical specimen' - Rashford compared to Ronaldo by Man Utd boss Solskjaer | Goal.com

 Solskjaer has compared the 22-year-old to former United star Ronaldo previously and the manager did so again after Rashford's superb header.

 "He is a physical specimen.
-He's looking after himself, working hard in the gym," he told a news conference.
+He's looking after himself, working hard in the gym," Solskjaer told a news conference.

 "When you've got that spring, it's just about having courage and getting up there.